 Here’s an example:

 If a request attempts to alter a flag configuration in an environment where approvals are required for the flag, the request will fail with a 405.
-Changes to the flag configuration in that environment will require creating an approval request or a workflow.
+Changes to the flag configuration in that environment will require creating an approval request.

 If a flag configuration change made through this endpoint would cause a pending scheduled change or approval request to fail, this endpoint will return a 400.
 You can ignore this check by adding an ignoreConflicts